George Floyd protests: In Minneapolis–Saint Paul

 Following Chauvin's verdict, many activists in Minneapolis did not perceive that "Justice for Floyd" was final as J. Alexander Kueng, Thomas Lane and Tou Thao still awaited trial, and issues of systemic racism and police reform had not been addressed satisfactorily.
-George Floyd Square occupation protest organizers, who had transformed the street intersection where Floyd was murdered into an "autonomous zone" adored with public art, said they would continue to protest.
+George Floyd Square occupation protest organizers, who had transformed the street intersection where Floyd was murdered into an "autonomous zone" adorned with public art, said they would continue to protest.
 Activists changed a marquee that had counted down the days to Chauvin's trial to read, "Justice served?", and chanted, "One down!
-Three to go!", in reference to the looming trials of officers of the other three officers who participated in Floyd's arrest and subsequent murder.
+Three to go!", in reference to the looming trials of the other three officers who participated in Floyd's arrest and subsequent murder.
 The street intersection area had been a "continuous site of protest" since the day Floyd was murdered, and at nearly a year after his murder, thousands of people from multiple countries had visited the active, ongoing protest and memorial site there.

 People gathered at multiple locations in Minneapolis for the announcement of Chauvin's sentencing on June 25, 2021, when he received a 22.5-year prison term.
 Family and civil rights activists expressed disappointment and said it should have been for the 30-year maximum, and they advocated for passage of the federal George Floyd Justice in Policing Act legislation.
 Several demonstrations were held in Minneapolis the evening of June 25.
 Civil rights activists and protesters noted the forthcoming civil rights case against the four police officers at the scene of Floyd's murder, and the criminal case against former officers Kueng, Lane, and Thao scheduled for March 2022.

 Though the City of Minneapolis began the process of reopening the street intersection at George Floyd Square to vehicular traffic in June 2021, organizers of the protest movement rooted there still considered their presence an "occupation" and "resistance".
 The square hosted a celebration of life for Floyd on October 14, 2021.
 By December 23, 2021, the occupied protest had persisted at George Floyd Square for 19 consecutive months.
-Activists in Minneapolis had vowed to continue protesting until the outcome of the criminal case of all involved officers at the scene of Floyd's death.
+Activists in Minneapolis had vowed to continue protesting until the outcome of the criminal case of all involved officers at the scene of Floyd's murder.
 The criminal trial was scheduled to begin on June 13, 2022.

 In early 2022, local officials prepared counter-protest measures and for potential unrest ahead of the January 20 schedule start of the federal civil rights trial of Kueng, Lane, and Thao.
 Officials erected security fencing around the Warren E. Burger Federal Building in Saint Paul, Minnesota, that contained the courtroom for the trial.
 Protest demonstrations were held in the streets surrounding the courtroom building during the trial.
 On February 24, 2022, Kueng, Lane, and Thao were convicted on all federal civil rights charges they faced at trial.
 A small group of protesters gathered outside the court building in Saint Paul and at the location in Minneapolis where Floyd was murdered while the verdict was read.